Stone veneer panels have become incredibly popular in recent years.

 Every stone veneer panel project requires a set of very particular materials.

-Some of these materials include stone veneer panels and mortar, as well as the necessary tools.
+Some of these materials include stone veneer panels, mortar, and a drill; among various others.

 To ensure that your project is a success, you need to acquire these materials.

-Even more than that, though, you must acquire the amount of materials that you need, so as to ensure that your project is a success.
+Even more than that, though, you must acquire the amount of materials that you need, for that particular project.

 A lack of materials means being unable to properly finish your stone veneer panel project.